DrewML/lazy-babylon-to-estree/README.md

 [![CircleCI](https://circleci.com/gh/DrewML/lazy-babylon-to-estree.svg?style=svg)](https://circleci.com/gh/DrewML/lazy-babylon-to-estree)

 WIP: Lazily "convert" a Babylon AST to the ESTree equivalent.
 Currently only converts `Literal`s.
+For the time being, the goal of this project is only to support the bare minimum transformations needed by `webpack`.

 ## Features